What is Crack and How Long Does it Stay in Your System?

 Crack Addiction Treatment

 At PAX Memphis, our highly trained therapists and medical staff are equipped with the tools and resources necessary to help you or a loved one overcome crack cocaine addiction.
 Getting sober is never easy, but asking for help is the hardest part.
-Don’t wait any longer, contact us today to learn about our addiction treatment options.
+Don’t wait any longer, contact us today to learn about our addiction treatment programs.

 Medically Reviewed: September 25, 2019